Groostav/CMPT886-Paper-1/README.md

 ---

-# Saftey Checks for Randomly generated code
+# Safety Checks for Randomly generated code

 _They spend a great deal of time making sure you know their program generates correct code_